jpalao/camelbones/README.md

 # BUILD

-To build and test:
+0. Optionally have an environmental variable export the kind of build ('Debug' or 'Release'): export CAMELBONES_BUILD_CONFIGURATION='Debug'

-1. Open the XCode project file and build the Camelbones.framework
+1. Build and test the traditional way:

-2. Change to the directory containing the Camelbones Perl Module:
-% cd CPAN-camelbones
-You may need to edit the CCFLAGS and OTHERLDFLAGS for your target architecture in cb_common.pl and/or Makefile.PL if you do not wish to build a universal i386/x86_64 module.

-3. Export the location of the directory containing the newly built Camelbones.framework:
-% export CAMELBONES_PATH=/Your/Location/Build/Products/Debug

-4. Build the Camelbones Perl Module:
 % perl Makefile.PL
 % make
 % make test

+This will build the CamelBones framework and the dynamic bundles

+Note: You may need to edit the CCFLAGS and OTHERLDFLAGS for your target architecture in cb_common.pl and/or Makefile.PL if you do not wish to build a universal i386/x86_64 module.

 All tests should pass.
 You should also be able to build and use all the native applications in the Examples directory of the distribution, except for those requiring a PAR kit.
 I haven't looked into that yet